hbctraining/variant_analysis/lessons/02_fastqc.md

 You will see two panels in the interface.
 On the left hand side you will see your the files in your laptop and on the right hand side you have your home directory on O2.
 Both panels have a directory tree at the top and a detailed listing of the selected directory's contents underneath.
 In the right hand panel, navigate to where the HTML files are located on O2 `~/variant_calling/results/fastqc/`.
 Then decide where you would like to copy those files to on your computer and move to that directory on the left hand panel.

-Once you have found the html output for `syn3_normal_1_fastqc.html` **copy it over** by double clicking it or drag it over to right hand side panel.
+Once you have found the HTML output for `syn3_normal_1_fastqc.html` **copy it over** by double clicking it or drag it over to right hand side panel.
 Once you have the HTML file copied over to your laptop, you can leave the Filezilla interface.
 You can then locate the HTML file on your computer and open it up in a browser.

 ## Interpreting the HTML report